tebeco/alexdarbyshire.com/content/posts/deploy-cloud-openai-compatible-endpoint-on-runpod-test-k6/index.md

 Amongst these results we see an average 651 tokens per second across the responses.

+The average wait time `http_req_waiting` of 53.73s at 70 concurrent virtual users seems high at first glance.

+Consider that we have not enabled the [streaming of responses](https://cookbook.openai.com/examples/how_to_stream_completions).
+The API is waiting until the entire response is done before sending it back.

+Dividing average `completion_tokens` by `http_req_waiting` gives us an indicative average of 5.9 tokens per second which using the rule of thumb 0.75 words per token is 264 words per minute.
+This is slightly above the [average silent reading rate for adults](https://www.sciencedirect.com/science/article/abs/pii/S0749596X19300786).

-The wait time at 70 concurrent virtual users is higher than we would like in production.
-This helps inform us of further design decisions, e.g. use a better GPU, or limit concurrent requests, or use more than one GPU and implement a load balancer.
+This and further testing helps inform design decisions.
+E.g. at what point will we need to use a better GPU or limit concurrent requests, or use more than one GPU and implement a load balancer.

 We will leave tweaking the testing for the intrepid.

+### Cleanup
+Stop and then destroy the pod within the RunPod interface.

 ### Potential Improvements
 RunPod has a GraphQL API available.

-If we were wanting to test multiple models across multi GPUs, or run tests on a regular basis, we could instantiate the pods using a script which interacts with the API and then run the tests automatically.
+If we were wanting to test multiple models across multiple GPU types, or run tests on a regular basis, we could instantiate the pods using a script which interacts with the API and then run the tests in a pipeline.

-We could also send the output to a time-series database for better visualisation.
+We could also send the output to a time-series database to record our results and utilise a data visualisation tool enabling improved interpretation.

 ## Success
-With that all done, we can consider use cases for endpoints with an understanding of costs and how they perform under load.
+With that all done, we can consider use cases for endpoints with an understanding of how they perform under load and how costs may scale with number of users.